-The 3-day Quilotoa loop trek is a short yet powerful journey which weaves through the spine of the Andean Mountain range in Ecuador.
+The 3-day Quilotoa loop trek is a short yet powerful journey that weaves through the spine of the Andean Mountain range in Ecuador.
 It is undoubtedly one of the best ways to appreciate the undulating beauty of the highlands, experience rural landscapes, see simple towns, and take on a physical challenge.
 This is a great route for trekkers of all levels– from beginners with great attitudes to more experienced folks who have been on world-class treks.
-Earlier this year, I discovered my deep passion for trekking during travel.
-There is something soulfully satisfying about taking off your backpack at the end of a trekking day, stretching your legs in a hammock, and eating a hearty home-cooked meal.
-It’s a special way to connect with nature and appreciate the varying landscapes that each country has to offer.
-I sincerely hope this is something everyone can experience for themselves.
-In this guide, I’ll take you through everything you will need to know to plan your own self-guided Quilotoa loop trek in Ecuador.

-Thoughts on self-guiding or getting a Quilotoa loop guide
+Thoughts on self-guiding or getting a Quilotoa loop tour guide

 Cost for the Quilotoa Loop trek for one person

-A word of advice: you’ll want to download offline maps (see my instructions in point #7 on downloading offline Google Maps) beforehand and if possible, a have a printed guide handy to refer to every step of the way (or saved screenshot on your phone).
-The Quilotoa loop trail is safe, with the exception of some territorial dogs which may growl if you get too close to the property line.
+A word of advice: you’ll want to download offline maps (see instructions in point #7 on downloading offline Google Maps) beforehand, and if possible, have a printed guide handy to refer to every step of the way (or save the screenshot on your phone).
+The Quilotoa loop trail is safe, with the exception of some territorial dogs, which may growl if you get too close to the property line.

 Which direction should I choose for the trek?

-You can choose to go the traditional (beginning in Sigchos) or untraditional route (beginning in Quilotoa).
+You can choose to go the traditional (beginning in Sigchos) or the untraditional route (beginning in Quilotoa).
 While some may argue that going the untraditional route is easier (with fewer ascents), the trek will have difficult moments in either direction.
-I recommend going the traditional route to end with a spectacular finish at the Quilotoa crater lake.
-My guide is written for the traditional route which goes from Sigchos to Insilivi, then Chugchilan, and ends in Quilotoa.
+We recommend going the traditional route to end with a spectacular finish at the Quilotoa crater lake.
+Our guide is written for the traditional route, which goes from Sigchos to Insilivi, then Chugchilan, and ends in Quilotoa.